 In beginning the interviews with the question: "If you could have any super power to help you teach, what would it be and how would you use it?", I intended to open the minds of the teachers, many who might already have fixed ideas for what a dashboard is.
-Moving the teachers expectations away from me providing all the ideas with a simple open-ended question encouraged participation and ideation from the teachers themselves as well.
+Moving the teachers expectations away from me providing all the ideas with a simple open-ended question encouraged participation and ideation.

 "...directed storytelling is a shorthand means of collecting compelling stories from participants when time or other factors prevent direct observation...(Universal Methods of Design)"